ixiLod/ZThread-BOT/README.md

 **1 - Put the reaction 🪡 on a message to start a thread**

-**2 - Put the reaction 🧵 on the message you want to add to the thread (doesn't work for messages posted before the bot was added)**
+**2 - Put the reaction 🧵 on the message you want to add to the thread**

 Optional : - Use the reaction ✂️ to output text from the thread and send it to the parent channel
 <br><br><br>